Welcome to Temple of Israel Religious School

 * B’nai Mitzvah Preparation:

-Beyond our Hebrew School classes, our students meet with Rabbi Sidlofsky for about seven to eight months to prepare their D’var Torah (sermon), explore their Torah portion and Haftarah and lead service blessings.
-A tutor can be arranged for an additional fee, if needed.
+Beyond our Hebrew School classes, our students meet with Rabbi Losben-Ostrov during the year prior to their b’nai mitzvah.
+These meetings are time to prepare their D’var Torah (sermon), explore their Torah portion and Haftarah, and lead service blessings.
 Students complete a Mitzvah Project, some form of community service.
 A B’nai Mitzvah Manual is provided to each student and family to enhance the significance of the process and a full rehearsal is held with the Rabbi.

 * Mazel Tots:

-For ages 2-4, our early childhood program on Sunday, from 9:30 -11:30 am.
-Our youngest students also participate in school events and our Family Shabbat Services on the third Friday of each month, with services starting at 7:00 PM.
+Our early childhood education program meets on select Sundays.
+Our youngest students also participate in school events.
 Music, arts/crafts, stories and food play central roles in our early childhood activities.

 * Post B’nai Mitzvah Class